Recording: Compassion for the Agile Leader with Ann-Smith

 What makes compassion difficult to demonstrate in the Workplace?

 Compassionate leadership during disruption or crises needs to be sustained and maintained over time and requires the leader to be vulnerable.
-Vulnerability and humane leadership allows connections to grow stronger and will help leaders see their teams as the humans that they are and not just task related robots.
+Vulnerability and humane leadership allow connections to grow stronger and will help leaders see their teams as the humans that they are and not just task-related robots.

 Humanity needs to come front and center in business decisions and when companies can marry humanity and business objectives they will find much stronger outcomes.

 What should compassion look like for a leader?

 We must look inward and practice self-compassion.
 Leaders need to put themselves in their teams’ shoes, which is something they were forced to do during the pandemic, but it should become something leaders actively strive for in everyday situations.

 How can we be compassionate with other people if we are not compassionate with ourselves?

 The Role of Compassion in the Great Resignation

 Compassion plays a part through all levels of the Great Resignation.
 People are seeking more meaning along with more income in their job roles.
 People want to enjoy what they are doing.
 People do not have tolerance for rude, authoritative leaders anymore.

 How can Leaders build Compassion in their Workplace?